danscan/rn-redux-mixpanel/README.md

 # redux-mixpanel
 Configurable redux middleware that sends your actions to Mixpanel.
+It also works with React Native ;)